bertmelis/bertmelis.github.io/_posts/2021-11-18-Rocky-Linux.md

 - Reboot again and follow the on screen instructions.

 Things I did during installation:
 - Enable network.
-My server get's it's IP via DHCP but with a static lease it always get's the same address.
+My server gets it's IP via DHCP but with a static lease it always get's the same address.
 - Adjust the timezone, and enable network time.
 Mind that you first have to enable network before enabling network time.
 - Enable "Security Policy".
 This enables SELinux.
 - Software Selection: set it to "Minimal Install".
 I'm freaky about this.
 If you're more relaxed you could opt for "Server".